geowithus/csmouse/README.md

 var csMouseItems = new CSMOUSE("sels", {settings...});
 ```

-> You can use whatever HTML tag you want,a tag, span tag, div tag, etc.
+> You can use whatever HTML tag you want, a tag, span tag, div tag, p tag, etc.

 ### Via `CSS` class in jQuery Plugin Javascript Version
 Add same class to all your elements that you want use in selection process, we like `sel` CSS class